A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Green World Coffee Farm is a small local coffee farm consisting of 7 acres of land with approximately 3,000 arabica coffee trees.
 Green World Coffee buys green beans from local farms across Hawaii such as Maui, Molokai, Kauai as well as Waialua, which is located on the North Shore of Oahu.

-At the gift shop, there are free coffee and tea tastings!
+At the gift shop, you’ll find free coffee and tea tastings.
 Personally, the chocolate mint tea was unique and delicious!
-And because they roast their coffee daily, you know you’ll be tasting fresh beans whether you buy beans to take home or order a drink.
+And because they roast their coffee daily, you know you’ll be tasting fresh beans whether you buy beans to take home or order a drink while you’re there.

 After you pick up your drinks and gifts, head out back to the little coffee farm area to enjoy a few moments outdoors before heading back in your car for your next stop.